ajayprataptomar/Bank-Management-System/README.md

 # Bank Management Program using C++
-Welcome to the Advanced Bank Management Program repository implemented in C++ using Object-Oriented Programming (OOP) concepts.
+Welcome to the Bank Management Program repository implemented in C++ using Object-Oriented Programming (OOP) concepts.
 This program provides a comprehensive interface for managing bank accounts with advanced features, including account types, interest calculations, and multi-account management.

 ## Table of Contents